ikmich/cliyargs/README.md

 cliyargs.bootstrap(configuration, handler);
 ```

+Simply implement your app logic accordingly, and you are good to do.

+You can go a step further to extend `cliyargs`' recommended class-based structure by creating classes that
+extend `BaseCmd`, as described below:

-##### b) Extend BaseCmd to handle command logic.
+### Extend BaseCmd to handle command logic.

-Sub-classes of the `BaseCmd` class have access to the command options and arguments, making way for a clean and simple
+Subclasses of the `BaseCmd` class have access to the command options and arguments, making way for a clean and simple
 class-based implementation of your cli application. `cliyargs` offers this class as a convenience, and it is not
-compulsory to go this route when using `cliyargs` - you are free to structure your application any way you like.
+required to follow this path when using `cliyargs` - feel free to structure your application any way you like.

 ```typescript
 export class InitCommand extends BaseCmd<AppCliOptions> {